Selmen95/portfolio-dsba/README.md

 portfolio.json
 ```

-This file is used for data persistence and asset analysis.
+This file is used for data persistence and portfolio analysis.

 ---

 ## 10. Report

-A detailed report is provided in:
+A detailed report is available in:

 ```text
 REPORT.md
 ```

-It covers:
+It includes:

-* context and problem definition
+* project context and problem definition
 * informal specifications
 * development plan
 * software architecture
 * evaluation of project versions
-* limitations and improvement perspectives
+* limitations and future improvement perspectives

-In accordance with the guidelines, the report does not include full code listings and refers to docstrings where necessary.
+In accordance with the assignment guidelines, the report does not include full code listings and refers to docstrings where appropriate.

 ---

 ## 11. Authors

-Project developed by a **group of 3 students**,
+Project developed by a **group of three students**,
-as part of a **Python programming / software engineering** course.
+as part of a **Python programming and software engineering** course.

 ---

 ## 12. Conclusion

-This project illustrates a complete software development workflow:
+This project demonstrates a complete software development lifecycle:

 * problem analysis,
-* modular design,
+* modular software design,
 * incremental implementation,
-* documentation and critical reflection.
+* documentation and critical evaluation.

-It highlights the importance of structure, readability, and scalability in a medium-sized Python project.
+It highlights the importance of code structure, readability, and scalability in a medium-sized Python application.